LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-roos-halcyon-days/index.md

 banner:
   - imported/picks-roos-halcyon-days/image1236.jpeg
 description: >-
   Hello and welcome!
-This week&#39;s picks comes from Roo, a writer and editor with the cheek to co-found a top quality blog whose name comes dangerously close to sounding cooler than &#39;loose lips&#39;; Halcyon Wax!
+This week's picks comes from Roo, a writer and editor with the cheek to co-found a top quality blog whose name comes dangerously close to sounding cooler than 'loose lips'; Halcyon Wax!
 She also runs a womxn + non binary collective named Shifting Spheres, organising DJ workshops in Manchester to promote inclusivity, [...]Read More...
 published: true
 tags: feature
 featured: false